xpenatan/gdx-imgui/README.md

 To build from source you need mingw.
 You can find the instructions at https://github.com/libgdx/libgdx/wiki/jnigen.

-When project is ready, run buildImGuiNatives from gralde GUI.
+When project is ready, run buildImGuiNatives from gralde GUI and publishToMavenLocal to test your changes.

 ![img.png](https://i.imgur.com/a1MyyzF.png)